 - 1 teaspoon of minced shallot replaces the onion powder.

-- If you don't have fresh dill, or fresh parsley, a general rule of thumb for the dried-to-fresh herb ratio: Use one-third the amount of dried herb for the fresh herb called for in the recipe.
+- If you don't have fresh dill or fresh parsley, a general rule of thumb for the dried-to-fresh herb ratio is to use one-third the amount of dried herb for the fresh herb called for in the recipe.

 Recipe FAQs